Lapis legit

-Lapis legit, also known as spekkoek (/nl/; kue lapis legit or spekuk), is a type of Indonesian layer cake.
+Lapis legit, also known as spekkoek (/nl/; kue lapis legit or spekuk), and kueh lapis in Singapore, is a type of Indonesian layer cake.
 It was developed during colonial times in the Dutch East Indies.
 The firm-textured cake is a Dutch-Indonesian version of kue lapis, the multi-layered steamed rice cake common in Southeast Asia, but using Dutch ingredients like flour and butter.
 It contains a mix of Indonesian spices, such as cardamom, cinnamon, clove, mace and anise.
 The cake is made of flour and yolk and is rich in butter or margarine.

-Lapis legit is popular in Indonesia and is served as a holiday treat, especially for natal, imlek, and lebaran.
+Lapis legit is popular in Indonesia and is served as a holiday treat, especially for natal (Christmas), imlek (Chinese New Year), and lebaran (the Islam holidays of Eid al-Fitr and Eid al-Adha).
 It is also served or given as gifts during many local festivities such as at birthday parties and weddings.
 In the Netherlands, the sliced cake can be found in most grocery stores and Asian markets (tokos).
 It is traditionally served for dessert in rijsttafel.
-It is also a very popular dessert in Hadhramout.
+It is also a well-known dessert in Hadhramout.

 Etymology

-The Dutch term spekkoek translates literally as pork belly (or bacon) cake, a name derived from its appearance of dark and light layers.
-Its Indonesian name, lapis legit, means sweet layer cake.
+The Dutch term spekkoek translates literally as 'pork belly (or bacon) cake', a name derived from its appearance of dark and light layers.
+Its Indonesian name, lapis legit, means 'sweet layer cake'.
 In English, the cake is occasionally called "thousand layer cake", although the cake is unrelated to the French mille feuille (lit. thousand sheets), which is made with puff pastry.